datalakehouse/docs/docs/tools/cli/service.rst

 ``avn service queries-reset``
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Resets service connections/queries statistics for an DLH for PostgreSQL or DLH for MySQL service.
+Resets service connections/queries statistics for an datalakehouse for PostgreSQL or datalakehouse for MySQL service.
 Resetting query statistics could be useful to measure database behaviour in a precise point in time or after a change has been deployed.

 .. list-table::